stadium-software/theming-kit/README.md

 # Stadium Theming-Kit
 Prewritten CSS to create new themes for Stadium applications without writing any CSS

+## Description
+This kit currently supports adjusting applications based on the Default or the Grey themes.
+To find out which theme an application uses, see [Application Properties](#application-properties) below

+## Version
+1.0

 ## Contents
-The kit consists of a number of separate, but related CSS files.
+The kit consists of a number of separate, but related CSS files
 1. *theming-variables.css* contains a set of variables (this is the only file you need to make changes to!)
 2. *theming.css* contains CSS to apply the variables
 3. *theming-fallbacks-default-theme.css* contains the fallback variables for the Stadium default theme (Material Design Blue)
 4. *theming-fallbacks-grey-theme.css* contains the fallback variables for the Grey theme
+5. Two sample applications you can use to develop a theme

 ## Customisations
 To customise a theme using this kit